-Number of pieces Minimum
+Minimum

-of work in the sample to be
+sample to be

-cohort reviewed
+reviewed

-100 or more Square root of
+Square root of

 the total

 number,

 rounded up

-Between 10-99 10 pieces of
+10 pieces of

 work

-Below 10 All pieces of
+All pieces of

 work

 - 2. Note: a greater sample size than the minimum may be appropriate in the following circumstances: - a.
 If the statistical information indicates a significant disparity between the marks awarded by different markers for a particular assessment or within a module, or where the marks awarded by a single marker appear to be unusual in any way (e.g. a particularly high or low mean mark; marks out of line with the normal distribution for the assessment / module etc.)